ItIsNotAPlayer/Super-Duper-Vanilla/DOCUMENTATION.md

 ## PENDING
 * Create a custom shadow model view (low priority)
-* Fix FXAA, it was broken the whole time (high priority)
 * Fix gbuffers_skytextured (medium priority)

 * Find a way to make translucent detection more dynamic (medium priority)